WeRockTech/DiscussionTopics/CustomTopics/WomenRockTech/KrissyRabino.md

 # Krissy Rabino

-"I like to cut shapes with dance moves and code.
-This is where I do it with letters of the alphabet."
 From Twitter bio
+> I like to cut shapes with dance moves and code.
+This is where I do it with letters of the alphabet

 * [Twitter](https://twitter.com/krissygoround)
 * [GitHub](https://github.com/krissy)